 These increased viral loads may occur between tests, and there may be no symptoms.
 Also, viral load levels in blood or genital fluids or secretions are often similar.
 But a person with an undetectable blood viral load can have a higher level of virus in genital fluids or secretions.

-Viral load and transmission
+Viral load and HIV transmission

 A low viral load means you are less infectious.
 But it’s important to note that the viral load test only measures the amount of HIV that is in your blood.
 An undetectable viral load doesn’t mean HIV isn’t present in your body.